 - Medication your psychiatrist has prescribed

-If you think your loved one might need psychiatric help, and you are not sure what to do, our decision trees can help you decide what happens next.
+If you think your loved one might need psychiatric help, and you are not sure what to do, our admission guide can provide you decide what happens next.

 We have provided helpful tips for you to download – see downloadable documents on the right.